-As of 2017, pre-booked visitors are warmly welcomed at the new Oscar Nemon Studio Museum and Archive at Pleasant Land near Oxford.
+As of 21 June 2021, pre-booked visitors are warmly welcomed at the Nemon Studio Museum and Archive at Pleasant Land between Oxford and Abingdon, on the last Saturday afternoon of every month, providing new Covid restrictions are not introduced.
+Further details are below.
 Nemon lived and sculpted here from the 1940s until his death in 1985.
-Famous for his portraits of Churchill and Freud, and originally from Croatia, Nemon came to Britain as an émigré, and then Jewish refugee, in the 1930s.
+Famous for his portraits of Churchill and Freud, and originally from Yugoslavia, now Croatia, Nemon came to Britain as an émigré, and then Jewish refugee, in the 1930s.

 There is also a display of his works from 1925-39, when Nemon lived in Vienna then Brussels.
 Nemon sculpted Freud and Lindberg during this period, and experimented with Symbolism, Cubism and Constructivism.